plutov/packagemain/21-error-handling/README.md

 ### Need something more sophisticated?

 Working on distributed systems, there may be additional needs for your error handling mechanism.
-I enjoyed using `cocroachdb/errors` package with is also compatible with `pkg/errors` or `errors` and adds more features, for example: stripping PII details, supporting Sentry.io format, separating system message vs hint that can be shown to the user.
+I enjoyed using `cocroachdb/errors` package which is also compatible with `pkg/errors` or `errors` and adds more features, for example: stripping PII details, supporting Sentry.io format, separating system message vs hint that can be shown to the user.

 ### Conclusion